AKloc/BookNotes/Professional/Better Allies.md

 		- "master / slave" -> "primary / replica"
 		- "whitelist / blacklist" -> "safelist / blocklist"
 - There's an interesting dynamic I wish the book got into - how do I ask someone from an under-represented group how I can improve as a white male?
+- On hiring / job descriptions:
+	- Be cognizant of the pictures you're using.
+	- Highlight paternal / family leave benefits
+	- Don't use alphalanguage like "high-powered" / "results-drive" / "action-oriented"

 **What can I do with this?**
 - Write a plugin for chat / email / etc that looks for bad terms (like the above) and offers replacements?